 Onion, carrot and celery are the classics.
 Make sure that the vegetables are free of dirt but I always leave the skins on for more flavour and colour.
 If you have them to hand you can also add the stalks of herbs (parsley is particularly good) or some garlic cloves.
 And of course, there are no rules to say that you have to add any vegetables at all - chicken bones + water is also perfect!

 Should I add salt to the stock ingredients?

 I tend not to salt my stock, particularly because rotisserie chickens are often well seasoned.
 I prefer to add the salt when I'm actually using the stock so that I can adjust for whatever other ingredients I'm working with.

 So here's how I make my Instant Pot Chicken Stock -

-- Lock the lid in place, make sure the steam release valve is set to SEALING.
-On my model there is a SOUP/BROTH button which automatically sets the pot to 30 minutes on High Pressure, but you can also use the MANUAL mode (older models) or just set the time and pressure yourself manually.
+- Lock the lid in place and make sure the steam release valve is set to SEALING.
+On my model, there is a SOUP/BROTH button which automatically sets the pot to 30 minutes on High Pressure, but you can also use the MANUAL mode (older models) or just set the time and pressure yourself manually.